bayeslife/service-verification-service/README.md

 ## Responsibilities

 ### Accept Verification Tests
-What storage to use?
+Problem: How to submit/change and remove verification tests.

+The Service Verification component provides a REST API to register verification tests.

+### Persist Verification Tests
+Problem: How will verification tests be available across the cluster.

+The component relies upon the Service Discovery distributed KV storage as its persistent storage.
+Tests are stored as values indexed by key.

+### Associate Verification Tests
-How to identify which tests will apply to which services.
+Problem: How to identify which tests will apply to which services.

--Through the use of tags
+As services life cycle events occur the service end point is provided to the Service Verification component.
+It will then retrieve meta data about the service through a dedicated API.
+The metadata query is then matched to tags associated with the verification tests.

+### Verification Test Container
+Problem: What environment is provided to verification tests

 What languages
 How to support any language.